rtsao/create-universal-package/README.md

 ### Dependencies

-create-universal-package sets `pureExternalModules: true` in Rollup to prune unused imports in scenarios like the following:
+create-universal-package prunes unused imports in scenarios like the following:

 ```js
 import doNodeThing from 'some-package';